UDOOboard/Vision-Docs/docs/02_Hardware_References/04_Storage_Options.md

 ### M.2 SATA Slot: Socket 2 Key B type 3042/2260

-The mass storage capabilities of the UDOO VISION are completed by an M.2 SSD Slot, which allow plugging **M.2 Socket 2 Key B** Solid State Drives with *SATA* interface.
+The mass storage capabilities of the UDOO VISION are completed by an M.2 SSD Slot, which allows plugging **M.2 Socket 2 Key B** Solid State Drives with *SATA* interface.

 The connector used for the M.2 SATA slot is *CN14*, which is a standard 75 pin M.2 Key B connector.

 On the UDOO VISION board there is also a Threaded Spacer which allows the placement of M.2 Socket 2 Key B SATA/PCI-e modules in `2260` or `3042` sizes.

-For the additional informations about M.2 connectors, look at the [relative section](Hardware_References/M.2_Connectors).
+For additional informations about M.2 connectors, look at the [relative section](Hardware_References/M.2_Connectors).